onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "When you make it to the top, turn and reach down for the person behind you." - [Abraham Lincoln](https://www.azquotes.com/quote/1123411)

-> "If we exchange one dollar, we both have one dollar each.
-But if we exchange one good thought, we both have two good thoughts." - [Abraham Lincoln](https://www.azquotes.com/quote/873058)

 > "A nation that does not honor its heroes will not long endure." - [Abraham Lincoln](https://www.azquotes.com/quote/856201)

-> "The philosophy of the school room in one generation will be the philosophy of government in the next." - [Abraham Lincoln](https://www.azquotes.com/quote/176105)

 > "Victory has a hundred fathers and defeat is an orphan." - [John F. Kennedy](https://www.goodreads.com/quotes/41024-victory-has-a-hundred-fathers-and-defeat-is-an-orphan)

-> "The whole art of government consists in the art of being honest." - [Thomas Jefferson](https://www.goodreads.com/quotes/38795-the-whole-art-of-government-consists-in-the-art-of)

-> "The will of the people is the only legitimate foundation of any government, and to protect its free expression should be our first object." - [Thomas Jefferson](https://www.goodreads.com/quotes/4966-the-will-of-the-people-is-the-only-legitimate-foundation)

-> "Peace and friendship with all mankind is our wisest policy, and I wish we may be permitted to pursue it." - [Thomas Jefferson](https://www.goodreads.com/quotes/18726-peace-and-friendship-with-all-mankind-is-our-wisest-policy)

-> "The doctor of the future will give no medicine, but will interest his (sic)patient in the care of the human frame, in diet and in the cause and prevention of disease." - [Thomas Jefferson](https://www.goodreads.com/quotes/367285-the-doctor-of-the-future-will-give-no-medicine-but)

-> "Let your heart feel for the afflictions and distress of everyone." - [George Washington](https://www.goodreads.com/quotes/677346-let-your-heart-feel-for-the-afflictions-and-distress-of)

-> "I hold the maxim no less applicable to public than to private affairs, that honesty is always the best policy." - [George Washington](https://www.goodreads.com/quotes/103494-i-hold-the-maxim-no-less-applicable-to-public-than)

-> "You have only one way to convince others, listen to them." - [George Washington](https://www.azquotes.com/quote/882375)

-> "Religion and morality are the essential pillars of civil society." - [George Washington](https://www.azquotes.com/quote/579378)

-> "Why is there something rather than nothing?" - [Gottfried Wilhelm Leibniz](https://www.goodreads.com/quotes/7582418-why-is-there-something-rather-than-nothing)

-> "Self-preservation is the primary and only foundation of virtue." - [Baruch Spinoza](https://www.azquotes.com/quote/500068)

-> "He who seeks equality between unequals seeks an absurdity." - [Baruch Spinoza](https://www.azquotes.com/quote/1022995)